Hot Topics Home and Family

 Prioritize home heating safety this fall and winter

-The New York State Department of Environmental Conservation (DEC) today advised homeowners and landlords to put safety first when preparing for home heating needs this fall and winter.
-DEC reminded property owners to avoid connecting occupied buildings to wells producing natural gas because doing so can be dangerous and potentially deadly.
+The New York State Department of Environmental Conservation (DEC) advises homeowners and landlords to put safety first when preparing for home heating needs this fall and winter.
+DEC reminds property owners to avoid connecting occupied buildings to wells producing natural gas because doing so can be dangerous and potentially deadly.

-DEC also encouraged property owners who use oil for heat to inspect fuel storage tanks for potential leaks or spills before receiving shipments of fuel oil for the upcoming heating season.
-In addition, with the expectation of rising supply and delivery costs, DEC urged residents to take steps now to utilize programs designed to save consumers energy and money.
+DEC also encourages property owners who use oil for heat to inspect fuel storage tanks for potential leaks or spills before receiving shipments of fuel oil for the upcoming heating season.
+In addition, with the expectation of rising supply and delivery costs, DEC urges residents to take steps now to utilize programs designed to save consumers energy and money.

 Natural Gas Safety